-Profile: North Korean leader Kim Jong-un - BBC News
+Profile: Kim Jong-un

 Not much was known of Mr Kim's personal life until television footage of an unidentified woman attending events with him surfaced.
 In July 2012, state media announced that Mr Kim was married to "Comrade Ri Sol-ju".

-Little is know of Ms Ri, but her stylish appearance led some analysts to suggest that she was from an upper-class family and that she fits Mr Kim's efforts to project a more relaxed image compared to his predecessors.

-Details surrounding the marriage of Mr Kim to Ms Ri remain unclear.
-Most reports had suggested that Ms Ri may have been a singer who caught Mr Kim's attention during a performance.
+Little is known of Ms Ri, but her stylish appearance led some analysts to suggest that she was from an upper-class family.
+Reports have suggested that Ms Ri may have been a singer who caught Mr Kim's attention during a performance.

-American basketball star Dennis Rodman, who met Mr Kim in 2013 and 2014, told The Guardian newspaper that the couple had a daughter.

-Mr Kim's sister, Kim Yo-jong, holds a senior post in the Workers' Party of Korea.
+Mr Kim's sister, Kim Yo-jong, holds a senior post in the Workers' Party of Korea - and stole the limelight when she represented her brother at the Winter Olympics in the South.
 It is not known whether his elder brother, Kim Jong-chol, holds an official role.